newaz2580/newaz2580/README.md

-Recommended:
-- `react-blog-app`
-- `task-manager-api`
-- `portfolio`

-Each should include:
-- Project overview
-- Tech stack
-- Live link (if available)
-- Screenshot
-- How to run guide

----

-_Thanks for visiting my profile!
+Thanks for visiting my profile!
 Feel free to connect and collaborate 🤝